Published on

 6. Stress and Sleep

 Stress and lack of sleep can significantly impact your weight loss efforts.
 Stress hormones can lead to increased appetite and fat storage, while poor sleep can disrupt your metabolism.
-Prioritize stress management techniques and aim for 7-9 hours of quality sleep each night.
+Prioritise stress management techniques and aim for 7-9 hours of quality sleep each night.

 7. Diet is Key

 Exercise is important, but it's only one piece of the puzzle.
 Your diet plays a crucial role in weight loss.
-If you're not eating a balanced diet with sufficient protein, fiber, and healthy fats, you might struggle to lose weight, even with regular exercise.
+If you're not eating a balanced diet with sufficient protein, fibre, and healthy fats, you might struggle to lose weight, even with regular exercise.

 Breaking Through the Plateau: Strategies for Success